Platelet-Rich Fibrin (PRF) in Dental Implant Healing: What It Does and When Dazzle Uses It

 Q2: Is PRF safe for patients with blood conditions?

-PRF is derived from the patient’s own blood, so there is no external biological material risk.
-Patients with clotting disorders or on anticoagulant therapy require individual assessment.
-For most patients there are no contraindications.
+PRF is derived from the patient's own blood, so there is no external biological material risk.
+Patients with clotting disorders or on anticoagulants may have altered platelet function that affects PRF quality — this is assessed at the pre-surgical medical history review.

 First Published On